Keyboard shortcuts

 Native Executable

-Perry uses SWC for TypeScript parsing and Cranelift for native code generation.
+Perry uses SWC for TypeScript parsing and LLVM for native code generation.
 Types are erased at compile time (like tsc), and values are represented at runtime using NaN-boxing for efficient 64-bit tagged values.

 Next Steps